How to Stay Motivated When Working From Home

 8. If you really, really can’t get motivated: Sometimes it’s not easy to get up, have breakfast, go in to a spare room, and start work straight away.
 If it’s possible, going for a run beforehand, or a brisk walk helps to focus the mind and if you really can’t get going, then call a friend or colleague and ask for help, or ask that you can be accountable to them, for example, they may suggest spending 30 minutes on a report or business case, and then submitting it to them for their ideas.

 Finally, and most importantly, if you're a line manager managing a team remotely, don't book back to back meetings all day, as your team members will end up spending their evenings catching up with their emails and work tasks.
-This can lead to a drop in engagement, and an increase in stress and burnout.
+This can lead to a drop in engagement, and an increase in stress and burnout, and ultimately issues with retention.

 'Thank you so much for listening and for your useful insights.
-I hadn't realised just how jaded I'd become over the Winter months and how much I was struggling to motivate myself, let alone the team!
-Just putting in to place some of your practical tools and tricks has re-energized me.
+I hadn't realised just how jaded I'd become and how much I was struggling to motivate myself, let alone the team!
+Just putting into place some of your practical tools and tricks has re-energized me.
 The team is now back on track too so we're revisiting our working model.'
 CFO

 If you would like to know more about this topic or to book any of the following, please contact me: